 Firm Financial Condition and Airline Price Wars

-If cutting price can trigger a price war, then a firm must weigh present versus future gains and losses when considering such a move.
-How a firm values such tradeoffs can be affected by its financial situation.
-Using data on 14 major airlines between 1985 and 1992, this paper tests the hypothesis that firms in worse financial condition are more likely to start price wars.
+A firm that knows that cutting price may trigger a price war must weigh present versus future gains and losses when considering such a move.
+The firm's financial situation can affect how it values such tradeoffs.
+Using data on 14 major airlines between 1985 and 1992, I test the hypothesis that firms in worse financial condition are more likely to start price wars.
 Empirical results suggest that this is true, particularly for highly leveraged firms.
-The paper also explores which firms join existing price wars, and finds that a firm is more likely to enter a price war when the share of its traffic on routes that are also served by the price war leader is greater.
+The article also explores which firms join existing price wars and finds that a firm is more likely to enter a price war the greater the share of its traffic on routes served by the price-war leader.